 Historically, customer relationship management (CRM) platforms have been unable to process unstructured data, meaning that a vast trove of insightful information remains unused, to the detriment of the firms that hold it.

-AI in investment banking can help derive value from it, strengthening opportunites in areas such as mergers and acquisitions by unlocking new customer insights.
+AI in investment banking can help derive value from it, strengthening opportunities in areas such as mergers and acquisitions by unlocking new customer insights.

 The data sits together in the same space and helps users generate real-time, actionable insights that were previously unavailable.